Inside Matt Lauer's Private World Away From Today

 And now, with his Today show days behind him, pretty much everything he's ever said and done, on camera and off, has been magnified to the nth degree—including Katie Couric telling Andy Cohen on Watch What Happens Live back in 2012 about Lauer's most annoying habit when they worked together.

 "He pinches me on the ass a lot," Couric, who left Today in 2006, replied.
-(She did, however, return to Today for a week in January for a series of special broadcasts marking Lauer's 20th year on the show.)
+(She returned to the show for a week in January to guest co-host, as did Vieira, while Guthrie was on maternity leave.)

 "I just learned of this, like, a second ago," Howard Stern, who has had Lauer on his radio show multiple times over the years and who is personal friends with him and his wife, said on the air Wednesday morning, when news of the firing first broke.
 "And, I don't know, it just sounds like a f--king mess."